I know your kids are fighting, complaining they are bored, and eating you out of house and home, but please, stop wishing away summer vacation.

 From the end of June until Labor Day is my favorite time of the year.
 I don’t have to share my kids with anyone.
 From morning until night, they are mine all mine.

 I am not setting any alarms because no longer does the bus schedule rule our lives.
-There aren't any homework assignments due tomorrow.
+There are not any homework assignments due tomorrow.
 Nor are there any dioramas to build, costumes to make, or speeches to write.

 I don’t even need to know where to locate the pencil sharpener or the pack of looseleaf.